tarka/xcp/README.md

   filesystem-aware, and can massively speed-up copies on network mounts by performing the copy operations server-side.
 However, unlike `copy_file_range` sparse files are detected and handled appropriately.
+* Optimised for 'modern' systems (i.e. multiple cores, copious RAM, and solid-state disks, especially ones connected into the main system bus, e.g. M.2).
 * Optional aggressive parallelism for systems with parallel IO.
 Quick experiments on a modern laptop suggest there may be benefits to parallel copies on NVMe disks.
 This is obviously highly system-dependent.
+* Switchable 'drivers' to facilitate experimenting with alternative strategies for copy optimisation.
+Currently 2 drivers are available:
+  * 'parfile': the previous hard-coded xcp copy method, which parallelises tree-walking and per-file copying.
+This is the default.
+  * 'parblock': An experimental driver that parallelises copying at the block level.
+This has the potential for performance improvements in some architectures, but increases complexity.
+Testing is welcome.
 * Non-Linux Unix-like OSs (OS X, *BSD) are supported via fall-back operation (although sparse-files are not yet supported in this case).
 * Optionally understands `.gitignore` files to limit the copied directories.
-* Optimised for 'modern' systems (i.e. multiple cores, copious RAM, and solid-state disks, especially ones connected into the main system bus, e.g. M.2).
 * Optional native file-globbing.

 ### (Possible) future features